 StratRoulette [SR] is a project created by my good friend Justin Chen from CMU.
-SR essentially rolls the dice for you and randomly decides, based on community sourced plays or strats, how you should play each round of CounterStrike.
+SR is essentially a form of "spin the wheel" that tells someone how to play a game - in this case, the game is CounterStrike.
 I primarily work on and, in a way, pioneer StratRoulette’s identity and feature development, but I also take part in the front end development in React.

 One of the obvious "problems" with StratRoulette was that it was bootstrapped together with minimal thought on branding, layout, information heirarchy, and overall aesthetics.
 However, the main problem was that StratRoulette was in ALPHA stages, and if we wanted to develop more features, we would need a foundation for design.
 With a foundation of layout and common ui components, Justin could spend more time on developing features.
 StratRoulette also lacked in things like feature discovery and promoting user engagement.
 Overall usability was lacking as well since StartRoulette only grew threw word of mouth, but it ultimately was not intuitive to a new user.